 Click to add text...

-“I got a song for you,” William “Smokey” Robinson, lead singer and staff writer for Motown Records, told David Ruffin of the Temptations after Robinson watched Ruffin sing Shout during a late summer show in 1964 at the Twenty Grand Club in Detroit.
+“I got a song for you,” William “Smokey” Robinson, lead singer of The Miracles and staff writer for Motown Records, told David Ruffin of the Temptations after Robinson watched Ruffin sing Shout during a late summer show in 1964 at the Twenty Grand Club in Detroit.
 Ruffin was a current member of the many iterations of the group, which by this time featured Eddie Kendricks, Otis Williams, Melvin Franklin and Paul Williams.

 Robinson was there to evaluate the group who by this time, were showing signs of breaking out of the Motown pack with two previous Robinson-penned hits, The Way You Do The Things You Do and I’ll Be In Trouble.
 “All of Motown’s staff writers and producers began trying to duplicate my success by writing songs for the Temptations, with Eddie Kendricks singing lead.
 I had to come up with something different.
 So while everyone else at Motown focused on Eddie, I sat down at my piano in Detroit and composed a song for David,” said Smokey.
 (1)

 Smokey and co-writer, Ronnie White cut a demo track of the song in late September.
 During a period in early November when the Temptations and Smokey’s group, the Miracles were on the bill at New York’s Apollo Theater, Robinson and White met the Temptations in their dressing room between shows.
 Smokey switched on the portable tape recorder and had each member sing his harmony part to the music on the demo.